giuraionut/task-manager/README.md

 * Responsive interface suited for desktop and mobile devices.
 * Provides *toasts* for user feedback.
 * Paths are guarded ( can't be accessed without being logged in ).

+## Future improvements

+* Group chat ( where multiple team members can chat )
+* Organize tasks by user and by state